(The Short Omega Scar, Ogee Lift & MACS lift)

 One type of facelift procedure we perform is the Ogee Lift.
 The Ogee Lift raises the soft tissues of the lower face back to their youthful position in the midface (cheeks) and raises the corners of the mouth without a stretching appearance.
 And, it is done with an Omega incision, concealing the scar behind the ear so that hair can be worn up or short and no scar or hairline abnormality is visible behind the ear.
 It is an excellent facelift procedure for men, too.
 While swelling may last longer, results are vastly improved.

 Another type facelift performed by Dr. LoVerme is the MACS lift.
-In selected patients, this procedure lifts the midface, jowls and neck with shorter incisions and less recovery time.
+In selected patients, this procedure lifts the midface, jowls. and neck with shorter incisions and less recovery time.
 SMAS modification is another important technique Dr. LoVerme uses to lift the face’s sagging muscles as well as the skin.
+Many facelifts also combine fat transfer to the face to enhance volume and give a youthful appearance.

-For further information on facelift surgery, or other types of cosmetic surgery procedures, contact us.
+For further information on facelift surgery, or other types of cosmetic surgery procedures, contact Dr. Paul J. LoVerme.

 In the Media